piantedosi/piantedosi.github.io/pages/segmentation/precision and recall in continuous anomaly detection.md

     return image, mask
 ```

 Right now the masks are encoded with a single channel, and each class is indicated by a different integer.
-To construct an efficient segmentation algorithm we preferer the *one hot encoding* where each class has his own channel, and the belonging to that class is indicated by a 1 or a 0.
+To construct an efficient segmentation algorithm we preferer the *one hot encoding* where each class has his own channel, and the belonging to that class is indicated by a 1 or a 0 in the specific channel.
 Therefore we need two function, one to transform mask in the one hot encoding and one to get back.

 ```py
 def one_hot_encode(mask):